aristanetworks/nix-serve-ng/README.md

 * Backwards-compatibility

-  We have excellent backwards-compatibility with one major exception:
-  `nix-serve-ng` does not support MacOS (whereas `nix-serve` does).

-  Other than that, in the vast majority of cases, you can simply replace `pkgs.nix-serve` with `pkgs.nix-serve-ng` and make no other changes.
+  We have excellent backwards-compatibility, so in the vast majority of cases, you can simply replace `pkgs.nix-serve` with `pkgs.nix-serve-ng` and make no other changes.

   * Our executable shares the same name (`nix-serve`) as the original program